| Shift

 snugging the other.

-The most important thing is to make certain that the wheel is securely
+tightly.
+The final and most important step is to make certain

-engaged in the frame (not only partially inserted because it can come
+that the wheel is securely engaged in the frame (not just partially inserted

-loose when riding causing a crash) and that the wheel is centered in the
+because it can come loose when riding causing a crash), and that the wheel

-frame both at the brake (top) and at the chainstays (bottom).
-The brake
+is centered in the frame both at the brake (top) and at the chainstays

 |